Standard Model Theory for the FCC-ee Tera-Z stage: The event generator

-Despite its advantages, the PS is intrinsically accurate at the LL level and a precision better than $0.5$-$1\%$ can not be expected in the calculation of the cross section~(\ref{sezfs}).
-In order to improve the accuracy, a matching with the exact NLO RCs is mandatory, in such a way that the features of the PS are preserved ({\em i.e.} exclusive event generation and resummation of LL corrections up to all orders) while avoiding the double counting of the ${\cal O}(\alpha)$ LL corrections, present both in the PS approach and in the NLO calculation.
+Despite its advantages, the PS is intrinsically accurate at the LL level and a precision better than $0.5$--$1\%$ can not be expected in the calculation of the cross-section~(\Eref{sezfs}).
+To improve the accuracy, matching with the exact NLO radiative corrections is mandatory, in such a way that the features of the PS are preserved (\ie exclusive event generation and resummation of LL corrections up to all orders), while avoiding the double counting of the ${\cal O}(\alpha)$ LL corrections, present both in the PS approach and in the NLO calculation.

-An original matching algorithm has been implemented in the latest version of \babayaga\ \cite{CarloniCalame:2003yt,Balossini:2006wc,Balossini:2008xr} (\babayagaNLO), which includes exact NLO corrections into a PS framework and achieves an accuracy at the $0.1\%$ level in the calculation of the cross sections.
+An original matching algorithm has been implemented in the latest version of \babayaga\ \cite{CarloniCalame:2003yt,Balossini:2006wc,Balossini:2008xr} (\babayagaNLO), which includes exact NLO corrections in a PS framework and achieves an accuracy at the $0.1\%$ level in the cross-section calculation.